Rengali Dam: Rengali irrigation project

 A barrage is constructed across the Brahmani river 35 km downstream of Rengali dam.
 The barrage is used to store the flood releases from the dam and divert it through two canal systems.
-It has a free catchment area of 4780 km2 and between the dam and barrage.
-The area records an annual rainfall of 1570 mm on average.
+It has a free catchment area of 4780 km2 between the dam and barrage.
+The area records an annual rainfall of 1,570 mm on average.

 Environmental impact

 Bhitarkanika Mangroves, located in Odisha adjacent to Bay of Bengal, faces a unique threat since the construction of this dam.
 The species of trees in the Mangroves are fed by the unique combination of salt and fresh water from rivers including the Brahmani River.
 Scientists from the Institute of Minerals and Materials Technology (IMMT) and the Spatial Planning and Analysis Research Centre Private Limited (SPARC) have performed a study on the Effect of reduced water flow through Brahmani-Baitarani river system on the mangrove population of Bhitarkanika estuary.

 In their study, the scientists have found that the water flow at the Mangrove delta head before and after the construction of the dam in 1985 is 19,514 million cubic meters and 17,389 million cubic metres respectively.
 They believe that this level may go down to 14,000 once the full potential of the project will be realised around 2025.
 They have warned of slow decline and disappearance of the plant species in the Mangroves if a sustainable amount of water is not released into the Mangroves.